noah-mclain/gen-text-ai/PREPROCESSING_IMPROVEMENTS.md

    - Implemented proper limits and error counting to avoid infinite loops
    - Added protection against malformed data
    - **NEW**: Optimized to minimize memory footprint during iteration
+   - **NEW**: Added stall detection to identify datasets that are not making progress

 6. **Input Validation**